 - Associates Degree required; Bachelor’s Degree preferred.

-- Three years of substantial criminal investigative experience which provides the knowledge and skill requirements.
+- Three years of substantial criminal investigative experience, paralegal experience, or related education, training and/or investigative experience which provides the knowledge and skill requirements.

 - An ability and willingness to travel extensively including overnight travel.